 - Teach your family how to shop for groceries.

-- Include your spouse and children in preparing meals and cleaning up.
+- Include children and other members of your family in preparing meals and cleaning up.

 - Share cooking duties with other family members or neighbors.
 For example, your family can cook enough food to share with another family.